A dynamic optimal reinsurance strategy with capital injections in the Cramer-Lundberg model: Problem formulation

-where $X_{0}= x\geq 0$ is the initial surplus, $c > 0$ is the premium rate, $N = (N_{t})_{t\geq 0}$ is a homogeneous Poisson process with intensity $\lambda > 0$ and $N_t$ represents the number of claims which have arrived up to time $t$, $\{U_{i}\}_{i\in \mathbb{N}}$ represents the size of the $i$-th claim, and the claim sizes $\{U_{i}\}_{i\in \mathbb{N}}$ are assumed to be independent and identically distributed positive random variables and independent of $N_t$.
-We assume $U_{i}$, for every $i \in \mathbb{N}$, has a distribution function $F$ and a finite mean $\mathbb{E}(U)$.
-Later on, we use $U$ as a representative random variable from this distribution.
-It holds that the $\sum_{i=1}^{N_{t}}U_{i}$ is a compound Poisson process representing the cumulative amount of claims in the time interval $[0, t]$.\\ We assume that the premium rate $c$ is calculated according to {\it the expected value principle}, i.e., $c = (1+\eta_{1})\lambda \mathbb{E}(U)$, where $\eta_{1} > 0$, is the relative safety loading of the insurer.
+where $X_{0}= x\geq 0$ is the initial surplus, $c > 0$ is the premium rate.
+We assume that the premium rate $c$ is calculated according to {\it the expected value principle}, i.e., $c = (1+\eta_{1})\lambda \mathbb{E}(U)$, where $\eta_{1} > 0$, is the relative safety loading of the insurer.
 It is well known, that for avoiding almost sure ruin, it is necessary to choose a premium intensity fulfilling the net-profit condition $c > \lambda \mathbb{E}(U)$.
 Therefore, based on the expected value premium principle we set $c = (1+\eta_{1})\lambda \mathbb{E}(U)$ with a safety loading $\eta_{1} > 0$.
 For further details on classical problems in risk theory and related topics we refer, e.g., to \cite{asmussen2010ruin, schmidli2007stochastic}.\\ The insurer(cedent), can control the risk by means of some business activities, such as reinsurance.
 We assume that the insurer has the possibility to take reinsurance in a dynamic way, i.e., at each time $t\geq 0$, the insurer transfers a portion of the premium income to a reinsurer, who in turn commits to cover a part of the occurred claims.
-The dynamic reinsurance setup we consider in this paper follows the presentation from \cite{schmidli2007stochastic} and \cite{cani2017optimal}, with some modifications, as required by our problem.\\ For a control parameter $\alpha \in [0,1]$, we define $r(\cdot, \alpha) \colon [0,\infty) \longrightarrow [0,\infty)$ to be the retention function with the meaning that for a claim of size $u$, the amount $r(u, \alpha)$ is paid by the insurer and $u-r (u, \alpha)$ is paid by the reinsurer.
-We assume that
+The dynamic reinsurance setup we consider in this paper follows the presentation from \cite{schmidli2007stochastic} and \cite{cani2017optimal}, with some modifications, as required by our problem.\\ For a control parameter $\alpha \in [0,1]$, and for a claim of size $u$, the amount $u \alpha$ is paid by the insurer and $u-u \alpha$ is paid by the reinsurer.
+Naturally, when employing reinsurance there are premiums to be paid.
+We assume that the reinsurer uses for a fixed $\alpha\in [0,1]$, the premium is based on the expected value principle